Safeguarding & Welfare

 Through our curriculum we teach children to stay safe and happy.
 We encourage the understanding that any problem or worry that they may have is legitimate, and to share their worries, big or small with their trusted adult; at home; school or with Child-Line.

-- Designated Safeguarding Lead – Catherine Grace, Deputy Head Teacher
+- Designated Safeguarding Lead – Catherine Grace, Head of School

-- Deputy Designated Safeguarding Lead – Deb Harper, Head Teacher, Rachel Pickard, Senco.
+- Deputy Designated Safeguarding Lead – Rachel Pickard, Assistant Head & Senco, Ben Davies, SLT

 - Chair of Governors & Link Governor- Mike O’Donovan.